Motion sickness: Space motion sickness

 Zero gravity interferes with the vestibular system's gravity-dependent operations, so that the two systems, vestibular and visual, no longer provide a unified and coherent sensory representation.
 This causes unpleasant disorientation sensations often quite distinct from terrestrial motion sickness, but with similar symptoms.
 The symptoms may be more intense because a condition caused by prolonged weightlessness is usually quite unfamiliar.

 Space motion sickness was effectively unknown during the earliest spaceflights because the very cramped conditions of the spacecraft allowed for only minimal bodily motion, especially head motion.
-Space motion sickness seems to be aggravated by being able to freely move around, and so is more common in larger spacecraft.
+Space motion sickness seems to be aggravated by being able to freely move around, and so it is more common in larger spacecraft.
 Around 60% of Space Shuttle astronauts experienced it on their first flight; the first case of space motion sickness is now thought to be the Soviet cosmonaut Gherman Titov, in August 1961 onboard Vostok 2, who reported dizziness, nausea, and vomiting.
 The first severe cases were in early Apollo flights; Frank Borman on Apollo 8 and Rusty Schweickart on Apollo 9.
 Both experienced identifiable and quite unpleasant symptoms—in the latter case causing the mission plan to be modified.

 Screen images

 This type of terrestrial motion sickness is particularly prevalent when susceptible people are watching films presented on very large screens such as IMAX, but may also occur in regular format theaters or even when watching TV or playing games.
-For the sake of novelty, IMAX and other panoramic type theaters often show dramatic motions such as flying over a landscape or riding a roller coaster.
+For the sake of novelty, IMAX and other panoramic-type theaters often show dramatic motions such as flying over a landscape or riding a roller coaster.

 In regular-format theaters, an example of a movie that caused motion sickness in many people is The Blair Witch Project.
 Theaters warned patrons of its possible nauseating effects, cautioning pregnant women in particular.
 Blair Witch was filmed with a handheld camcorder, which was subjected to considerably more motion than the average movie camera, and lacks the stabilization mechanisms of steadicams.

 Home movies, often filmed with a cell phone camera, also tend to cause motion sickness in those who view them.
-The person holding the cell phone or other camera usually is unaware of this as the recording is being made since the sense of motion seems to match the motion seen through the camera's viewfinder.
+The person holding the cell phone or other camera is usually unaware of this as the recording is being made, since the sense of motion seems to match the motion seen through the camera's viewfinder.
 Those who view the film afterward only see the movement, which may be considerable, without any sense of motion.
-Using the zoom function seems to contribute to motion sickness as well since zooming is not a normal function of the eye.
+Using the zoom function seems to contribute to motion sickness as well, since zooming is not a normal function of the eye.
 The use of a tripod or a camera or cell phone with image stabilization while filming can reduce this effect.